 The resources and flexibility at the School of Nursing made it easy to pursue my master’s as an older student with a full-time job and family.
 I felt confident in a classroom setting, learning about changes in health care alongside professionals from other disciplines.
 It was exciting to learn other perspectives, while gaining leadership skills to help me in my current role as a nurse leader.

-Ann Cott, RN, Graduate of the HCM Program
+Ann Cott, RN, Graduate of the Leadership in Health Care Systems Program